orxfun/orx-parallel/examples/wasm_react_demo_basic/README.md

 # orx-parallel wasm react demo basic

-A minimal React + wasm demo that computes a Fibonacci sum in parallel with orx-parallel.
+A minimal React + wasm demo that computes a Fibonacci sum in parallel with `orx-parallel`.

 ## What it shows

 - Rust -> wasm compute module
 - Browser thread-pool initialization
-- Parallel computation with desired number of threads
+- Parallel computation with a fixed 4-thread runtime
 - Plain React + TypeScript frontend (no custom styling)

 ## Run the demo